-To improve the affordable quality-of-life in Sonoma County, we need more permissive land-use policies and predictable real estate development processes.
-We have snarled up our whole affordable home-building industry in red tape in America, and it is strangling our economy.... and that is definitely true in California & Sonoma County.
-The single bigget reason why land-use pulses are too restrictive is that the sentiment against change is high among certain influential local groups.
-They understandably believe that more permissive rules will hadren change.
-While hrue, change is insuriable.
-It chanks the possible that help ponjole recenjoirs that, when change comes, it will fund quality-of-life improvements - new amenities, new parks, new arts facilities and so on - that will benefit everyone.
-If properly structured, more permissive charge offers greater predictability & control than the slower, more unbalanced growth that is happening now.
-It is a crisis of vision, communication, and leadership.
+To improve the affordable-quality-of-life in Sonoma County, we need more permissive land-use policies and predictable real estate development processes.
+We have snarled up our whole affordable home-building industry in red tape in America, and it is strangling our development processes.
+We have snared up our whole afforcable home-building industry in red tape in America, and it is stranging our economy.... and that is definitely true in California & Sonoma County.
+The single bigger resolve why land-use rules are too restrictive is that the sentiment against change is high among certain influential local groups.
+They understandably believe that more permissive rules will hasten change.
+While true, change is inevitable.
+It should be possible to help people recognize that, when change comes, it will fund quality-of-life improvements - new amenties, new parks, new arts facilities and so on - that will benefit everyone.
+If properly structured, more permissive change offers greater predictability & control than the slower, more unbalanced growth that is happening now.
+It is a criss of vision, communication, and leadership.
 We must help people realize the possibilities through a smart, ongoing campaign.
-Part and or vision, communication, and leadership, we must help people realize trine possibilities through a smart, onging campagin.
-Part and parcel of improving an affordable quality-of-life is modifying overly restrictive occupational licensing rules.
+Part and or vision, communication, and leadership.
+We must nelp people realize the possibilities through a smart, orging campaign.
+Part and parced of improving an affordable quality-of-life is modifying overly restrictive occupational.
+Ilerarisg rules.
 We make it to hard to start a business.
 Like the dearth of affordable housing, this happens everywhere and needs to be a foundational part of Sonoma County's overall program realignment.
 It is a challenge that we must embrace now and going forward.
-Get informed: so-called shart growth policies have been advocated as a means of avoiding sprawl for more than 50 years, enough time for the policies to have demonstrated their purported advantages.
-The evidence, at least on the housing fond, is that the cost-containment daims have not materialized.
-Instead, many urban areas are finding themselves with home prices that make owmership and nertal of housing increasingly unafforable.
-Developers who build finded by housing for an internet because the internet of the prices than a price and an areas are finding themselves with home prices that make owmership and nertal of housing increasingly unafforable.
-Developers who build finded by housing for a housing for the prices that make owmership and nertal of housing increasing unafforable.
-Developers who build finded by housing for a housing for the soft ownership and nertal of housing increasing unafforable. affordable housing face a lot of hurdles: complex subsidy programs, expensive labor and materials, one oue local land use regulations, and, of course, community opposition.
-Neighboring residents often worry that low-cost housing will be ugly and comprised of hulding, boxy structures with cheap-looking facede.
-But while affordable housing developers do have tight budget constraints, there are strategies that allow them to build apartments that are viaually appealing and offer comfort and convenience to their residents while meeting all the essential requirements of safe, healthy housing.
-It is the for a more informed, realistic approach.
+Get informed: So-called smart growth policies have been advocated as a means of avoiding sprawl for more than 50 years, enough time for the policies to have demonstrated their purported advantages.
+The evidence, at least on the housing frort, is that the cost-containment claims have not materialized.
+Instead, many urban areas are finding themselves with home prices that make ownership and rental of housing increasingly unaffordable.
+Developers who build areas are inting transverse with notice prices that make whereal part and into any intensing by an intolation.
+Despites who build affordable housing face all to fluridles complex subsidy programs, expensive labor and materials, onerous local land use regulations, and, of course, community opposition.
+Neighboring residents often worry that low-cost housing will be ugly and comprised of hulking, boxy structures with cheep-looking facades.
+But while affordable housing developers do have tight budget constraints, there are strategies that allow them to build apartments that are visually appealing and offer confroit and convenience to their residents while meeting all the essential requirements of safe, healthy housing.
+It is time for a more informed, realistic approach.

 Its TOO EXPENSIVE!
 A rent freeze wouldn't work.
-You need to roll back rents to a reasonable amount per square foot.
+You need to roll back rents to a reasonable amount per square for the contract of the program o square, accept that change is upon us We need better public transport in the west county, small busses, vans.

-Increase density in urban core, convert underutilized commercial buildings to residential (including SR mall), reconnect downtown SR to RR square, accept that change is upon us We need better public transport in the west county, small busses, vans.
+Increase density in urban core, convert underutilized commercial buildings to residential (including SR mall), reconnect downtown SR to RR